“The fight-or-flight response works wonders when you’re standing on a sidewalk and a piano is falling from a building above.”

 If we’re afraid at a concert, our fight-or-flight response will join us on stage.
 To reduce fight-or-flight activation, we have to manage fear.

 Adrenaline isn’t all bad, though – a small jolt heightens the senses.
 Hence, we musicians perform best when we’re moderately keyed up.
-But if we cross the line that separates exhilaration from dread, then performing can turn into a battle.

 The Path to Fearless Performance